Adhishtanaka/yourapp/README.md

 # YourApp

 ## Overview
-YourApp is an AI-powered application builder that allows users to generate fully functional apps within the same app.
-Instead of searching through app stores for solutions that may lack customization, updates, or essential features, users can create their own tailored applications using a simple prompt-based system.
+YourApp is an AI-powered **mobile IDE and application builder** that allows users to generate fully functional apps within the same app.
+Instead of searching through app stores for solutions that may lack customization, updates, or essential features, users can create their own tailored applications using a simple prompt-based system. **This is not a one-click app-building solution but more like an AI-based mobile IDE, providing a workspace for generating and refining applications.**

 ## Approach